MysticRyuujin/fantom-docker/README.md

 Start it up: `docker-compose up -d`

-If a new version comes out you can just update the `VERSION` in the `docker-compose.yaml` file and run again with:
+If a new version comes out you can just update the `VERSION` and `image` keys in the `docker-compose.yaml` file and run again with:

 `docker-compose up -d --build`